Valeria's Secret

 White Gold

-Since gold is typically a yellow color, other metals are needed to create a white finish.
+Since gold is typically a yellow colour, other metals are needed to create a white finish.
 Palladium is actually one of the alloys used to change the hue of the metal, in addition to silver, copper, nickel and zinc, which work together to make it especially strong and durable.
 As other types of gold, 14K and 18K white gold is resistant to rust and corrosion.
 While the end result may appear silver, there will always be a slight golden glimmer in white gold jewellery.18K white gold may also appear a bit grey in colour.
-It is very rarely possible to achieve Platinum white colour in 14K or 18K white gold, that is why so often white gold jewellery is rhodium plated.
+It is very rarely possible to achieve Platinum white colour in 14K or 18K white gold, that is why white gold jewellery is very often rhodium plated.
 A thin layer of rhodium covers the metal and gives it desirable white look.
 The only problem with rhodium plating is that it wears off after a year or two and the piece starts to show off its original either golden or grey hue.
-Many owners of white gold jewellery, however, opt for jewellery without rhodium plating.
-Natural hues of white gold make the piece look unique and may make it go well with certain skin complexions or gemstones.
+Some owners of white gold jewellery, however, opt for jewellery without rhodium plating.
+Natural hues of white gold can make the piece look unique and make it go well with certain skin complexions or gemstones.

 Platinum